-The Management Strategy Evaluation (MSE) at the International Pacific Halibut Commission (IPHC) has completed an evaluation of management procedures (MPs) relative to the coastwide scale of the Pacific halibut stock and fishery, and has developed a framework to investigate MPs related to distributing the Total Constant Exploitation Yield (TCEY) to IPHC Regulatory Areas.
-A MSE framework has been developed containing the Operating Model (OM) that simulates the Pacific halibut population and fisheries, and the Management Procedure (MP) with a closedloop feedback.
+The Management Strategy Evaluation (MSE) at the International Pacific Halibut Commission (IPHC) has completed an evaluation of management procedures (MPs) relative to the coastwide scale of the Pacific halibut stock and fishery and has developed a framework to investigate MPs related to distributing the Total Constant Exploitation Yield (TCEY) to IPHC Regulatory Areas.
+The MSE framework contains the Operating Model (OM) that simulates the Pacific halibut population and fisheries, and the Management Procedure (MP) with a closed-loop feedback.
 A four-region operating model was conditioned to match historical data and then simulated forward in time with uncertainty and using eleven MPs, defined at the 15th Session of the IPHC Management Strategy Evaluation Board (MSAB015), to determine distributed mortality limits.
 There are many trade-offs between objectives and between IPHC Regulatory Areas that must be considered in the evaluation.
 Biological sustainability objectives were met for all MPs, except that the percentage of spawning biomass in IPHC Regulatory Area 4B was less than 2% in more than 5% of the simulations for all MPs.
 This particular result may be due to a number of factors, including a misspecification of the population dynamics in that Biological Region.
-Yield objectives were similar for coastwide performance metrics, but varied across IPHC Regulatory Areas depending on the elements of the MPs.
-Stability objectives were ranked higher when methods to dampen variability, such as constraints on the annual change in the TCEY and averaging of stock distribution estimates, were included in the MP.
-The full set of MSE results and visualizations to evaluate the MPs are available on the MSE Explorer online tool.
+Yield objectives were similar for coastwide performance metrics but varied across IPHC Regulatory Areas depending on the elements of the MPs.
+MPs were ranked higher with respect to stability objectives when methods to dampen variability, such as constraints on the annual change in the TCEY and averaging of stock distribution estimates, were included in the MP.
+Two MPs performed the best.
+One (MP-D) allowed for increases in the fishing intensity to accommodate agreements in 2A and 2B.
+The other (MP-J) used a moving five year average of stock distribution estimates to distribute the TCEY.
+All MSE results and visualizations to evaluate the MPs are available on the MSE Explorer online tool.

-1 INTRODUCTION
+1 Introduction

-The Management Strategy Evaluation (MSE) at the International Pacific Halibut Commission (IPHC) has completed an evaluation of management procedures (MPs) relative to the coastwide scale of the Pacific halibut stock and fishery, and has developed a framework to investigate MPs related to distributing the Total Constant Exploitation Yield (TCEY) to IPHC Regulatory Areas.
-The TCEY is the mortality limit composed of mortality from all sources except under-26-inch (66.0 cm, U26) non-directed commercial discard mortality, and is determined by the Commission at each Annual Meeting for each IPHC Regulatory Area (Figure 1).
+The Management Strategy Evaluation (MSE) at the International Pacific Halibut Commission (IPHC) has completed an evaluation of management procedures (MPs) relative to the coastwide scale of the Pacific halibut stock and fishery and has developed a framework to investigate MPs that also include distributing the Total Constant Exploitation Yield (TCEY) to IPHC Regulatory Areas.
+The TCEY is the mortality limit composed of mortality from all sources except under-26- inch (66.0 cm, U26) non-directed commercial discard mortality, and is determined by the Commission at each Annual Meeting for each IPHC Regulatory Area (Figure 1).